Instantaneous Reaction-Time in Dynamic-Consistency Checking of Conditional Simple Temporal Networks -- Extended version with an Improved Upper Bound --: DC with Instantaneous Reaction-Time

 where $\hat\varepsilon\triangleq |\Sigma_P|^{-1}\cdot |V|^{-1}$ as in Theorem~\ref{thm:epsilonconsistency}.

-\subsection{The ps-tree: a ``skeleton" structure for $\pi$-dynamic $\pi$-ESs}
+\subsection{The ps-tree: ``skeleton" structure for a $\pi$-dynamic $\pi$-ES}

-In this subsection we introduce a labelled tree data structure, named the \emph{ps-tree}, which turns out to capture the ``skeleton" ordered structure of $\pi$-dynamic $\pi$-ESs. \begin{Def}[PS-Tree] Let $P$ be any set of boolean variables.
-A permutation-scenario tree (ps-tree) $\pi_T$ over $P$ is an outward (non-empty) rooted binary tree such that: \begin{itemize} \item Each node $u$ of $\pi_T$ is labelled with a letter $p_u\in P$; \item All the nodes that lie along a path leading from the root to a leaf are labelled with distinct letters from $P$. \item Each arc $(u,v)$ of $\pi_T$ is labelled by some $b_{(u,v)}\in \{0,1\}$; \item The two arcs $(u,v_l)$ and $(u,v_r)$ exiting a same node $u$ have opposite labels, \ie $b_{(u,v_l)}\neq b_{(u,v_r)}$. \end{itemize} \end{Def} \figref{fig:ex_ps-tree} depicts an example of a ps-tree.
+In this subsection we introduce a labelled tree data structure, named \emph{ps-tree}, to capture the ``skeleton" ordered structure underlying any $\pi$-dynamic $\pi$-ES.
+Basically, this is an outward (non-empty) rooted binary tree where nodes are labelled with propositions and arcs with truth values, paths in the ps-tree represent execution scenarios and the set of letters along any path represent precisely the set of observations that need to be scheduled along that path. \begin{Def}[PS-Tree] Let $P$ be any set of boolean variables.
+A permutation-scenario tree (ps-tree) $\pi_T$ over $P$ is an outward (non-empty) rooted binary tree such that: \begin{itemize} \item Each node $u$ of $\pi_T$ has an associated letter $p_u\in P$; \item All the nodes that lie along a path leading from the root to a leaf are labelled with distinct letters from $P$. \item Each arc $(u,v)$ of $\pi_T$ has an associated bit $b_{(u,v)}\in \{0,1\}$; \item The two arcs $(u,v_l)$ and $(u,v_r)$ exiting a node $u$ can not have the same associated bit value, \ie \end{itemize} \end{Def} \figref{fig:ex_ps-tree} depicts an example of a ps-tree, in which $P=\{a,b,c,d\}$.
+Note $\pi_T$ need not be a complete binary tree.